Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 - Engineering Plastics Business (Polyplastics)

-- Acetyl Business centered on cellulose acetate (Smart and Material SBUs)
+- Acetyl Business centered on cellulose acetate (Material SBUs)

 - Safety Business (Safety SBU)